raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 >
 >  2. Find the next number in the table after p that is not yet crossed off and set p to that number; and then repeat from step 1.

+Bob pulled up the blog post on a laptop.
 "The code in the blog post was the most naïve possible mapping from words to code:"

 ```javascript
 // General-Purpose Lazy Operations